numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    achieved in real world applications, for example, getting (noticeably) better than the currently available best solution or than a competitor.

-For the performance assessment of algorithms the fixed-target approach is superior to the fixed-budget approach since it gives *quantitative and interpretable* data.
+For the performance assessment of algorithms, the fixed-target approach is superior to the fixed-budget approach since it gives *quantitative and interpretable* data.